dsellers1/home-assistant/README.md

 [Mushroom cards](https://github.com/piitaya/lovelace-mushroom) by [@piitaya](https://github.com/piitaya) is a collection of cards for Home Assistant Dashboard UI.

 ### Mushroom template card with simple icon color and icon
-This example will show two different color levels and icons based on the battery charging state of an entity.
+This example will show two colors and icons based on the battery charging state of an entity.
 In this example, the card's icon will show a red battery icon if the battery state is discharging; otherwise, a green power plug icon will be shown.

 ![image](https://github.com/dsellers1/home-assistant/assets/67642332/aa32932e-6f2e-4679-975b-390e0e30bd7f)